Initiative for the Study of Emerging Threats (ISET)

 Person in front of the United Nations General Assembly Hall with rows of desks and golden wall panels.

-Key themes for ISET work: The changing conduct of war ● Disinformation and malign influence ● Trends and technologies in violent extremism ● Radicalization and rehabilitation of terrorists and foreign fighters ● Cyber-conflict and cybercrime ● Transnational crime, including trafficking and money laundering ● Corruption's impact on aid, development, and governance ● Energy, climate change, and resource scarcity ● Respect for human rights and privacy in security responses and new technologies.
+Key themes for ISET work: The changing conduct of war ● Disinformation and malign influence ● Democratic backsliding ● Trends and technologies in violent extremism ● Radicalization, disengagement, and reintegration of terrorists and foreign fighters ● Cyber-conflict and cybercrime ● Transnational crime ● Corruption's impact on aid, development, and governance ● Energy, climate change, and resource scarcity ● Respect for human rights and privacy in security responses and new technologies.

 Journal Articles and Policy Reports